Hannah Hanson Kinney: Public opinion

 The public in Boston and Lowell continued to attribute Kinney and Freeman's deaths to Hannah despite the court declaring her not guilty, and rumors had even begun to attribute the death of Freeman's father to Hannah as well.
 Hannah's father-in-law, Mr. Freeman had died suddenly while Hannah and Freeman had been visiting him following their wedding.
 In 1841, Hannah published her autobiography, A Review of the Principal Events of the Last Ten Years in the Life of Mrs. Hannah Kinney: Together with Some Comments upon the Late Trial, Written by Herself to combat rumors of her guilt.
 In response, her ex-husband Ward Witham, published a biography of Hannah, entitled Life of Mrs. H. Kinney, for Twenty Years in 1842.
-He accused her of adultery and slander, but publicize an opinion on the murder trial.
+He accused her of adultery and slander.

 In 1868, The Republican, a Springfield, Massachusetts newspaper, mentioned Hannah Hanson as "Hannah Kinney, supposed to have poisoned the Rev Mr Freeman, her second husband, as well as Kinney, her third."
-The Spectator compared Hannah to other women who had infamously used poison or violence to murder men, including Madame LeFarge and Mrs. Cutts of England.
+The Spectator compared Hannah to other women who had infamously used poison or violence to murder men, including Madame LeFarge of France and Mrs. Cutts of England.

 In 1989, a publication on New England genealogical records argued that Hanson had attempted to convince the doctors conducting Kinney's autopsy to cite cholera as the cause of death.